truelive/m5stick-royale/README.md

     *   Connect your M5Stick device to your computer via USB.
     *   In PlatformIO, click the "Upload" button (typically an arrow icon in the status bar at the bottom) or run the "PlatformIO: Upload" task from the Command Palette.

-## How to Play

-*   **Button A (Side Button on M5StickC/C Plus):**
-    *   **If reels are stopped:** Press to spin the reels.
-Each spin deducts 1 unit from your balance.
-    *   **If reels are spinning:** Press to stop the reels more quickly.
-The outcome is still determined by the weighted random selection initiated at the start of the stop sequence.
-*   **Button B (Large Front Button on M5StickC/C Plus):**
-    *   Press to toggle the **Auto-Spin** mode.
-        *   When Auto-Spin is ON, the machine will automatically initiate a new spin after a short delay once the previous spin is complete and any payouts have been processed.
-*   **Objective:** The goal is to get multiple identical symbols to land anywhere on the 5x5 grid after the reels stop.
-Payouts are awarded based on the paytable.

-## Gameplay Mechanics

-*   **Symbols:** The game features 8 distinct symbols: Bar, Seven, Cherry, Orange, Cocos, Pear, Bell, and Melon.
-Each has its own visual representation and payout values.
-*   **Paytable:**
-    *   A simplified version of the paytable is displayed on the screen during gameplay.
-    *   Payouts are awarded for collecting a specific number of identical symbols anywhere on the 5x5 grid (this is a "scatter pay" system, not based on traditional paylines).
-    *   The game checks for 5, 7, 9, or 10 identical symbols.
-    *   Each symbol type has different payout values for these counts, as defined in `lib/assets/assets.h`.
-For instance, 'Seven' symbols typically offer the highest rewards.
-*   **Weighted Symbols:** The appearance of symbols on the reels is not purely random.
-Each symbol has a "weight" (defined in `slot_weights` in `lib/assets/assets.h`) that influences its probability of appearing.
-This makes some symbols rarer and more valuable than others.
-*   **Balance:** You start with an initial balance (defaulted to 100 units in `main.cpp`).
-Each spin costs 1 unit.
-Winnings from symbol combinations are added back to your balance.
-*   **Win Highlighting:** When a winning combination occurs, the participating symbols on the grid will be highlighted with a blinking effect.

 ## Customization

 The game's core parameters can be easily customized by modifying `lib/assets/assets.h`: